citizen-proposal-APP/CitizenProposalApp/README.md

 ### Without Visual Studio

+Note that the backend app no longer uses HTTPS if you use this method, because it's expected that there will be a reverse proxy in the production environment that will handle HTTPS and forward the request to the backend app using HTTP.
+If you still want to set up HTTPS using a development certificate, see step 5.

 Frontend developers might need to start the backend app and the DB without VS and debugging.
 In that case, follow these steps: